CapsAdmin/one-click-lua-launch/README.md

 This is a way of running Lua with one or two mouse clicks on Linux, macOS and Windows.
-It also supports running from command line

-It works by downloading Lua externally.
+It also supports running properly from the command line.
+It works by simply downloading the Lua executable with batch or shell from the internet.

 By default, this writes to `$HOME/.appexample` on Unix and `%appdata%\appexample` on Windows but you can also set it to write to the current directory to